PhilipCarr1/Makers_BnB/README.md

 ## Useful commands

-git branch -a (View all branches, an * will appear next to the current branch you are in) git branch "branch name" (Creates a new branch, the speech marks are not required) git checkout -b "branch name" (Creates and checks out a branch all in one command) git checkout "branch name" (changes to a different branch.
+git branch -a (View all branches, an * will appear next to the current branch you are in) <br />
+git branch "branch name" (Creates a new branch, the speech marks are not required) <br />
+git checkout -b "branch name" (Creates and checks out a branch all in one command) <br />
+git checkout "branch name" (changes to a different branch.
 If the branch does not exist will throw error, don't worry just run the <br />
-command again and check spelling) git merge "branch name" (Merges current branch onto main, add "--no--ff" to keep the branch commit history)
+command again and check spelling)<br />
+git merge "branch name" (Merges current branch onto main, add "--no--ff" to keep the branch commit history)

 ## Branch workflow